Fingerprint: Antiquity and the medieval period

 Fingerprints have been found on ancient clay tablets, seals, and pottery.
 They have also been found on the walls of Egyptian tombs and on Minoan, Greek, and Chinese pottery.
 In ancient China officials authenticated government documents with their fingerprints.
-In about 200 BC, fingerprints were used to sign written contracts in Babylon.
+In about 200 BCE, fingerprints were used to sign written contracts in Babylon.
 Fingerprints from 3D-scans of cuneiform tablets are extracted using the GigaMesh Software Framework.

 With the advent of silk and paper in China, parties to a legal contract impressed their handprints on the document.
 Sometime before 851 CE, an Arab merchant in China, Abu Zayd Hasan, witnessed Chinese merchants using fingerprints to authenticate loans.

-References from the age of the Babylonian king Hammurabi (reigned 1792–1750 BC) indicate that law officials would take the fingerprints of people who had been arrested.
+References from the age of the Babylonian king Hammurabi (reigned 1792–1750 BCE) indicate that law officials would take the fingerprints of people who had been arrested.
 During China's Qin dynasty, records have shown that officials took hand prints and foot prints as well as fingerprints as evidence from a crime scene.
 In 650, the Chinese historian Kia Kung-Yen remarked that fingerprints could be used as a means of authentication.
 In his Jami al-Tawarikh (Universal History), the Iranian physician Rashid-al-Din Hamadani (1247–1318) refers to the Chinese practice of identifying people via their fingerprints, commenting: "Experience shows that no two individuals have fingers exactly alike."

 Whether these examples indicate that ancient peoples realized that fingerprints could uniquely identify individuals has been debated, with some arguing these examples are no more meaningful than an illiterate's mark on a document or an accidental remnant akin to a potter's mark on their clay.